unoplatform/uno/doc/articles/contributing/build-troubleshooting.md

 taskkill /fi "imagename eq Uno.SourceGeneration.Host.exe" /f /t
 ```

-Reset the source generation cache, your nuget cache and all local changes to your git repository.
+Reset the source generation cache and all local changes to your git repository.
 Be careful, as this will wipe out code you haven't yet commited.

 ```bash
 git reset --hard